Naresuan 261: History

 Special Operations Unit "Naresuan 261" was set up in 1983, Buddhist year 2526, by a Thai cabinet resolution.
-The resolution, dated 1 February 2526 (1983), was a major policy decision designed to provide a force for counter-terrorism efforts.
+The resolution, dated 1 February 2526 (1983), was a major policy decision designed to provide a force for counterterrorism and hostage rescue efforts.
 It was named in honor of King Naresuan the Great.

 The Royal Thai Police were given orders to set up training for a special division to accomplish these goals.
 The unit was founded in 1984, Buddhist year 2527, and placed under the control and responsibility of the Thai Border Patrol Police Police Aerial Reinforcement Unit (PARU).

 In late 1986, a royal decree, proclamation number 14, reorganized the Royal Thai Police and Naraesuan 261 was assigned as company 4 under the Border Patrol Police's Aerial Reinforcement Unit.

 In 2005, a royal decree, proclamation raised company 4 to the level of Sub-Division 3, Border Patrol Police Aerial Reinforcement Unit.

-Naresuan 261 has responsibility for counter-terrorism and resulting criminal cases.
+Naresuan 261 has responsibility for anti-irregular military, apprehension of armed and dangerous criminals, counterterrorism and hostage rescue crisis management, executive protection, high-risk tactical law enforcement situations, providing security in areas at risk of attack or terrorism, resulting criminal cases, and support search and rescue efforts for disaster victims.
 The company also plays an important role as executive protection for the king, the queen, and other members of the royal family when they travel.
 They also train female operatives as executive escorts for Princess Siridhorn when she visits Border Patrol Police schools around Thailand.
 The company acts as escorts for foreign dignitaries and heads of state visiting Thailand.